USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 CONTROL\_TECHNOLOGY|The control technology that is used for the measure (e.g., Low NOx burner, Onroad Retrofit).
 SOURCE\_GROUP|The group of sources to which the measure applies (e.g., Fabricated Metal Products - Welding).
 ANNUAL\_COST|The total annual cost for all sources that use this measure.
 This is calculated by summing all source annual costs that use this measure
 AVG\_ANN\_COST\_PER\_TON|The average annual cost per ton (\$/ton).
-This is calculated by dividing the total annual cost by the total emission reduction for all sources for this measure
+This is calculated by dividing the total annual cost by the total emissions reductions for all sources for this measure
 INPUT\_EMIS|The total of emissions from all sources entering the control measure.
 This is calculated by summing the input emissions for all sources that were controlled by this measure
-EMIS\_REDUCTION|The total reduction in emission in tons for all sources for this control measure PCT\_RED|The percent reduction (%) for all sources controlled by this measure.
+EMIS\_REDUCTION|The total reduction in emissions in tons for all sources for this control measure PCT\_RED|The percent reduction (%) for all sources controlled by this measure.
 This is calculated by dividing the total emissions reductions by the total input emissions.
-RECORD\_ID<br/>VERSION<br/>DELETE\_VERSIONS|System specific columns used for tracking primary key and versioning of data
+RECORD\_ID VERSION DELETE\_VERSIONS|System specific columns used for tracking primary key and versioning of data

 Table: Columns in the Strategy Measure Summary. {#tbl:columns_in_the_strategy_measure_summary_table}

 ### Strategy County Summary

-The Strategy County Summary output dataset is a table of emission reduction and cost values aggregated by emissions sector, county, and pollutant.
+The Strategy County Summary output dataset is a table of emissions reductions and cost values aggregated by emissions sector, county, and pollutant.
 This dataset includes all of the emissions inventory sources regardless of whether they were controlled.
 If there is more than one inventory included in the control strategy inputs, then all inventories and their associated Strategy Detailed Results are merged and aggregated in this summary.
 The columns that compose this summary are shown in Table {@tbl:columns_in_the_strategy_county_summary_table}.
 An example Strategy County Summary is shown in Table {@tbl:example_of_strategy_county_summary_data_table}.

 <a id=columns_in_the_strategy_county_summary_table></a>